M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Stable structures on graded manifolds

-\item As noted earlier, it is a difficult open conjecture (Drinfel'd, Kontsevich) that $H^{1}(\fGCconn_2)=\mathbf{0}$.\footnote{As noted in \cite{Merkulov2019}, although the cohomology of $\GC_2$ in degree 1 is conjectured to be trivial, a choice of Drinfel'd associator is necessary in order to convert cocycles of degree 1 in $\GC_2$ into coboundaries of degree 0 so that an iterative procedure can exist but cannot be trivial.} If the conjecture holds, then there are no universal deformations of the Schouten algebra as a \Lieinf-algebra\footnote{If true, the statement only holds in the universal setting, \cf footnote \ref{orientedregimefootnote} for a statement in the oriented setting. } \ie $(\Tpoly,\brdot_S)$ is rigid as a universal \Lieinf-algebra. \ee
+\item As noted earlier, it is a difficult open conjecture (Drinfel'd, Kontsevich) that $H^{1}(\fGCconn_2)=\mathbf{0}$.\footnote{As noted in \cite{Merkulov2019}, although the cohomology of $\GC_2$ in degree 1 is conjectured to be trivial, a choice of Drinfel'd associator is necessary in order to convert cocycles of degree 1 in $\GC_2$ into coboundaries of degree 0 so that an iterative procedure can exist but cannot be trivial.} If the conjecture holds, then there are no stable deformations of the Schouten algebra as a \Lieinf-algebra\footnote{If true, the statement only holds in the stable setting, \cf footnote \ref{orientedregimefootnote} for a statement in the oriented setting. } \ie $(\Tpoly,\brdot_{\mathsf S})$ is rigid as a stable \Lieinf-algebra. \end{enumerate}

-We now turn to the case $n\neq1$.
-The following classification of the cohomology of the connected part of the full graph complex in low degrees is obtained from the various bounds collected in Section \ref{section:Cohomology of the full graph complex}: \blem{}{ The cohomology of the (connected part of) the full graph complex $\fGCconn_d$ in low degrees for all $d\neq2$ is given by:}
+We now turn to the case $d\neq2$.
+The following classification of the cohomology of the connected part of the full graph complex in low degrees is obtained from the various bounds collected in Section \ref{section:Cohomology of the full graph complex}: \begin{Lemma} Let us denote $L_k$ the loop graph with $k$ edges.
+The cohomology of the (connected part of) the full graph complex $\fGCconn_d$ in low degrees for all $d\neq2$ is given by: